-The American College Test is a test used for admission and placement by colleges and universities.
+The American College Test is a test used for admission and placement by all Ohio colleges and universities.
 Most colleges and universities outside of Ohio also accept the ACT.
 The test consists of four sub-tests: English (45 minutes in length); Mathematics (60 minutes in length); Reading (35 minutes in length); and Science Reasoning (35 minutes in length).
 Students are permitted to use calculators on the mathematics test.
 An interest inventory is completed at the time of registration.
 Results of the test and interest inventory assist students with their educational and career planning.
 It is recommended that juniors take the ACT in February, April, or June, and seniors take/retake the ACT in October or December.
-State funded ACT test will be offered to all juniors in spring of their junior year.
+Strong academic students in grade 10 may want to take the ACT for practice.